didelchev/caring-paws/readme.md

 ##  Features

-* **🔍 Detailed Search & Filtering:** Users can easily find their perfect companion by filtering by breed, age, size, location, and personality.
+* **🔍 Detailed Search & Filtering:** Users can easily find their perfect companion by searchin by breed, age, size and location.
-* **🐶 Dog Profiles:** Each dog has a dedicated profile with multiple photos, a biography, medical history, and personality traits.
+* **🐶 Dog Profiles:** Each dog has a dedicated profile with photos, a biography, and description.
-* **📝 Application Management:** Streamlined system for users to submit adoption applications and for administrators to track and manage them.
 * **👤 User Authentication:** Secure sign-up and login for adopters and administrative accounts.
-* **📱 Responsive Design:** A beautiful and functional interface built with React that works seamlessly across all devices.

 ---